dekuNukem/PicoRC/apple_iigs.md

 ### Cleaning

-This is optional, but I like to clean off the flux with 90%+ isopropyl alcohol.
+Optional, but I like to clean off the flux with 90%+ isopropyl alcohol.

 Submerge and scrub with a toothbrush.